FLL-Team-24277/FLL-Fall-2024-Submerged/README.md

 # such as how it should be loaded with anything, arm positions, etc.

 # Weird spacing is intentional.
 Should be auto-corrected by Black formatter after saving
-# However, Black does not try to truncate the line legth for comments, like this one.
+# However, Black does not try to truncate the line length for comments, like this one.
 Which is OK.

 #When we run this program from the master program, we will call this
 # "Run(br)" method.